 For purposes of the Oregon study, the ETO chose to include measures which screen at the $1.00 levelized cost.
 This threshold exceeds the Company-developed cost-effectiveness limits in the Basecase Median Forecast as outlined in Appendix H, Avoided Cost Calculations.
 This calculation considers the annual portfolio cost per therm, nominal cost per therm, non energy benefits, and potential conservation credits.
 As stated earlier, the ETO has also included solar measures in its portfolio, which have costs above the $1.00 amount.
 These measures are included in the Trust’s conservation resource stack as well as other efficiency measures determined to produce sufficient additional benefits to warrant their inclusion.
 Table 6-2 shows the group of residential measures and their technical applicability in Cascade’s Oregon service territory based on the published study and metrics provided by the Energy Trust.
-Cascade’s prior IRP noted that Oregon’s technical potential, particularly for the residential market was likely high due to the significant decline in the demand forecast, primarily in the Company’s Central Oregon service territory where new construction had fallen off significantly from the levels seen through 2008.
+Cascade’s prior IRP noted that Oregon’s technical potential, particularly for the residential market, was likely high due to the significant decline in the demand forecast, primarily in the Company’s Central Oregon service territory where new construction had fallen off significantly from the levels seen through 2008.
 This prediction appears to have been consistent with the revised data now offered by the ETO which indicates a reduction in technical potential by over an approximate 12 million therms.
 In addition to the ETO/Company screening limits, Tables 6-2 and 6-3 also recognize the $.52 levelized cost limit recently instated by the OPUC for the natural gas programs offered by the Energy Trust.
 This screening would reduce conservation potential even more substantially as outlined below.
-That being said, the Energy Trust remains confident in the continued viability of its overall conservation potential and targets, nothing that the Trust’s goals set the performance measure and that the measure is designed to annually index the Trust’s budget and goals.
+That being said, the Energy Trust remains confident in the continued viability of its overall conservation potential and targets, noting that the Trust’s goals set the performance measure and that the measure is designed to annually index the Trust’s budget and goals.

 Table 6-2